mysociety/alaveteli/docs/running/redaction.md

   <a href="{{ site.baseurl }}docs/running/hiding_information">hiding or removing information</a>.
 </div>

-Alaveteli supports redaction because it _automatically publishes_ correspondence between a requester and the authority.
+Alaveteli's redaction feature is useful because the site _automatically publishes_ correspondence between a requester and the authority.
 The most common need for redaction is when one or more of the messages in that correspondence contain personal or sensitive information.
 Sometimes this is because the requester